gbozelli/PyCOSim/docs/01-class/RFC_0001_Signal_System_Component_Architecture.md

 self.context.system.wdm
 ```

-without duplicating those values.
+without duplicating those values, and, for stochastic components, a
+private, reproducible random stream via `self.context.rng_for(...)`
+instead of module-level `np.random` state (see Section 49).

 ------------------------------------------------------------------------

-# 31. Components Should Have Local Parameters
+## 32. Components Should Have Local Parameters

 Not everything belongs to System.